|BC625M||75th Anniversary of the D-Day Landings Miniature Sheet Cover, unsigned||£18.50||Buy Now|

 Producer: Buckingham Covers

-Normandy Landings collectable featuring five stamps in a miniature sheet, each highlighting one of the D-Day beaches; Utah, OMaha, Gold, Juno & Sword.
-Design highlights ‘Mulberry Harbour “B”’ on part of Gold Beach and includes our Southsea, Portsmouth postmark 06.06.2019.
+Normandy Landings collectable featuring five stamps in a miniature sheet, each highlighting one of the D-Day beaches; Utah, Omaha, Gold, Juno & Sword.
+Design highlights ‘Mulberry Harbour “B”’ on part of Gold Beach and includes our Southsea, Portsmouth postmark (6th June, 2019).
 Southsea is where the D-Day Story Museum is located.

 Want to see our all the covers in our 6th Series?
 View them all here